kapouer/matchdom/README.md

 - src: initial place of expression
 - dest: target place of expression

-  The initial place is either mutated or removed if the target place is different.
 - expr: expression instance `this.get(this.data, this.path) == val`
 - cancel: boolean, cancels merging of expression